Netcracker/KubeMarine/documentation/Troubleshooting.md

 To fix it, first try checking the nodes and the cluster with [IAAS checker](Kubecheck.md#iaas-procedure) and [PAAS checker](Kubecheck.md#paas-procedure).
 If you see failed tests, try fixing the cause of the fail.
 If the error persists, try to inspect the stacktrace and come to a solution yourself as much as possible.

 If you still can't resolve this error yourself, start [a new issue](https://github.com/Netcracker/KubeMarine/issues/new) and attach a description of the error with its stacktrace.
 We will try to help as soon as possible.

+If you were able to solve the problem yourself, let us know about it and your solution by [opening a new PR](https://github.com/Netcracker/KubeMarine/pulls).
+Our team will appreciate it!

 ## KME0002: Remote group exception